nabs-darrel-schreyer/azd-pipelines-azure-infra/README.md

 > NOTE: At this point you can deploy the infrastructure directly to Azure from your local machine.
 This is great for ephemeral environment testing.
 However, in this example I want to deploy from GitHub Actions using Azure Developer CLI.

+# Step 3: Aspire Pipeline Generation

+Now that we have the Aspire project set up to use ACA, we can generate the pipeline files.

+1. Run the following command to generate the pipeline files: `aspire pipeline config`.